Anton87/NERDemo/README.md

 ## The NER demo

+The NERDemo app takes in input two parameters:
+ - a file containing many lines of text in english language;
+ - the name of the dest directory (say output)

-The NERDemo app takes in input an English text file containing many lines and performs sentenc boundary detecting, lemmatization, part-of-speech (pos) tagging and named entity recognition.
+and performs sentenc boundary detection, lemmatization, part-of-speech (pos) tagging and named entity recognition.
+The result of the processing are written in CoNLL format in the file *output/document.txt.conll*